 Continue both internal and external marketing efforts for your dental office.
 Maintain your website presence and continue to ask your patients for referrals.
 It is easier to sell a thriving practice than a dying practice.

 3. Align Existing Dental Practice Operations and Systems:

 Most dentists have the intention of getting their systems in order at their office, but never find the time.
 Have your staff clean up the accounts receivable, the unscheduled treatment plans, the active patient list, and the recall system.
 Most computer programs will guide the staff through this process.

-Profit and Loss Statement:
+Preparing Profit and Loss Statements for Buyers:

 If you lower the overhead of your practice closer to 50%, your practice is more profitable now and more attractive to a buyer.
 This also helps you save money for retirement.
 Print out a copy of your current profit and loss statement with percentages of income listed to the right of the actual expense.
 You should check the percentages of your dental supplies, lab, and staff compensation to make sure these expenses are not excessive.

 Prepare Patient Records and Treatment plans: